-Most Haunted At Craig-y-Nos Fforest - Series 4, Episode 2 Review
+Most Haunted S04E02: Craig-y-Nos Fforest, Powys - Full Episode

 Yvette Fielding and a team of experts have been called to the Welsh valleys to spend 24 hours in a very active place.
 A castle that is supposedly one of the most paranormally active places in Great Britain.
 It's plagued by strange noise, disease and a curse and with so many different kinds of ghost sightings.